AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_1/d01/lessons/Intro.md

 - [Internship schedule](https://github.com/colleencleary/BridgeUp-Ghost)
 - Lessons and Activities
   - Formatted as a markdown file.
-Follow along with Terminal and Jupyter Notebook
+Follow along with Terminal and Jupyter Notebook.
+- Code
+  - Save code in that day's `/code` directory
+- Push to your forked repo at the end of each meeting

 ### Virtual Meetings